tomasliu031-byte/crossmint/README.md

-# Crossmint Megaverse – Quick Start
+# Crossmint Megaverse – Code Challenge

 Automation scripts to solve the Crossmint challenge with TypeScript.
 Uses `.env` for config and has retries + concurrency built‑in.